macCesar/purgeTSS/README.md

 - gradientColorStops
 - contentWidth/contentHeight
 - showHorizontalScrollIndicator / showVerticalScrollIndicator
-- ***Your own class names and any Ti Element with any number of attributes or conditional statements***
+- ***Your own classes and ANY Ti Element with ANY number of attributes or conditional statements***

-## See [Customization and Configuration Guide](https://github.com/macCesar/purgeTSS/blob/master/docs/configuring-guide.md) to learn more
+## To learn more see [Customization and Configuration Guide](https://github.com/macCesar/purgeTSS/blob/master/docs/configuring-guide.md)

 ## build
 When customizing your `config.js` file, you can re-generate `./purgetss/tailwind.tss` file by running: